 However, the point I'm driving at is not that Satoshi is a faceless genius, but that he's a “he” at all (or a “they” or a “she”).
 Bitcoin's origins cannot only be pinpointed to a very particular point in time; its existence can be pinpointed to a very specific ‘person’.

-There's a whole-lot to be said about the intelligence and foresight of Mr. Nakamoto, but that “he” is, is quite something to consider.
+There's a whole-lot to be said about the intelligence and foresight of Mr. Nakamoto, but that “he” is an identifiable and particular figure is the interesting part.

 A Peaceful Revolution

 When I say Bitcoin is a “revolution”, I don't mean, “a political upheaval” or anything in the violent sense of the word.
 What I'm getting at is more along the lines of definition number 6 at Wiktionary.org:

 a sudden, vast change in a [..] discipline, or the way of thinking and behaving

 There's no doubt the Internet has ‘revolutionized’ the way we communicate — everything from business to dating, in-between and (for better or worse) beyond.
 But it wasn't really planned that way; it just sort-of happened.

 Bitcoin, on the other hand, was premeditated.
 It was imagined and designed consciously, and — though no-one can foresee all the consequences it may bring — it was intended to revolutionize.

 The Internet evolved, but Bitcoin was invented, and its goal was to change money as we know it.
 The Internet has been an evolution; Bitcoin is a revolution.